SlickVicious/cupsup-scheduler/README.md

    - Select employees and their time slots
    - Save assignments

-### Sending Group Chat
+### Generating Schedule

 1. Ensure all events for the week are assigned
-2. Click "Send Group Chat" button
+2. Click "Generate Schedule" button
-3. Confirm the action
+3. Review the formatted schedule message
-4. System sends formatted schedule to all numbers in `GROUP_CHAT_NUMBERS`
+4. Copy the schedule for distribution via your preferred communication method

 ### Venue Management